Guide to Treating and Preventing Koi Flukes 2022 (Best Fluke Treatments)

 Koi Fluke Medicine & Treatment Options (Best Fluke Products)

 Note: Always read dosage instructions before treatment, and make sure to turn off any UV clarifiers and remove any carbon filtration as it will neutralize medications.

 Treatments for flukes and most other common parasites include things like praziquantel, malachite green & formalin, potassium permanganate, or superverm.
-These are all chemical based treatments with varying degrees of safely, but all can be effective when dosed correctly.
+These are all chemical-based treatments with varying degrees of safety, but all can be effective when dosed correctly.
 Salt is also a natural and effective remedy against flukes, but would require the fish to be individually bathed to work, and would also not be able to treat any free-swimming flukes or eggs in the water.

-We personally recommend either a praziquantel based treatment or a malachite green & formalin treatment, but would be lean more towards the former due to it’s superior results against flukes in particular.
-Both are wide-spectrum parasite treatments, being able to combat both kinds of flukes and various other diseases in fresh water fish.
+We personally recommend either a praziquantel based treatment or a malachite green & formalin treatment but would lean more towards the former due to its superior results against flukes in particular.
+Both are wide-spectrum parasite treatments, being able to combat both kinds of flukes and various other diseases in freshwater fish.

 Option 1: Aqua Prazi (Recommended)